Logging MLflow models

 Tip

-Serializable models that implements the Scikit-learn API can use the Scikit-learn flavor to log the model, regardless of whether the model was built with Scikit-learn.
-If your model can be persisted in Pickle format and the object has methods predict() and predict_proba() (at least), then you can use mlflow.sklearn.log_model() to log it inside a MLflow run.
+Serializable models that implement the Scikit-learn API can use the Scikit-learn flavor to log the model, regardless of whether the model was built with Scikit-learn.
+If you can persist your model in Pickle format, and the object has the predict() and predict_proba() methods (at least), you can use mlflow.sklearn.log_model() to log the model inside a MLflow run.

-The simplest way of creating your custom model's flavor is by creating a wrapper around your existing model object.
-MLflow will serialize it and package it for you.
-Python objects are serializable when the object can be stored in the file system as a file (generally in Pickle format).
-During runtime, the object can be materialized from such file and all the values, properties and methods available when it was saved will be restored.
+If you create a wrapper around your existing model object, it becomes the simplest to create a flavor for your custom model.
+MLflow serializes and packages it for you.
+Python objects are serializable when the object can be stored in the file system as a file, generally in Pickle format.
+At runtime, the object can materialize from that file.
+This restores all the values, properties, and methods available when it was saved.

 Use this method when:

-• You want to retain the models state as it was just after training.
+• You want to retain the state of the model, as it was just after training

-• You want to customize the way the predict function works.
+• You want to customize how the predict function works.

-The following sample wraps a model created with XGBoost to make it behaves in a different way to the default implementation of the XGBoost flavor (it returns the probabilities instead of the classes):
+This code sample wraps a model created with XGBoost, to make it behave in a different from the XGBoost flavor default implementation.
+Instead, it returns the probabilities instead of the classes:

 from mlflow.pyfunc import PythonModel, PythonModelContext